RareBirdsLLC/rarebirds/blockchain/README.md

 ## Getting started

-The easiest way to get started is to use our pre-set `docker-compose` cluster which starts the whole TruBudget application (that means you need to install [Docker](https://www.docker.com/community-edition#/download)).
-It uses the local build of the blockchain and the master-deployments of the TruBudget API and Frontend.
+The easiest way to get started is to use our pre-set `docker-compose` cluster which starts the whole RareBirds application (that means you need to install [Docker](https://www.docker.com/community-edition#/download)).
+It uses the local build of the blockchain and the master-deployments of the RareBirds API and Frontend.
 The pre-set cluster contains:

 - 1 Master-Node + 1 Slave-Node
 - 1 Master API connected to Master-Node